 (c) issue every year, before the issue of the audit report, a report expressing an opinion on the independence of the auditors or audit firms.
-This report must in all cases be made on the provision of additional auditing services, ensuring that they respect the rules in force governing them, the limits to concentrating the auditing business and in general other rules established to ensure the independence of auditors.
+This report must in all cases include the provision of additional auditing services, ensuring that they respect the rules in force governing them, the limits to concentrating the auditing business and in general other rules established to ensure the independence of auditors.

-In addition, article 35 of the Regulation of the Board of Directors regulates the relations of the Board of Directors with the external auditor, establishing the following:

-1. The Board of Directors shall establish a relationship that is objective, professional and ongoing with the Company's external auditors, respecting their independence as far as possible.

-2. The relationship referred to in the above point will normally be channelled through the Audit and Compliance Committee.

-3. The Board of Directors shall publicly inform of the total fees paid by the Company to the audit firm, both for auditing services and services other than auditing.
+In addition, article 35 of the Regulation of the Board of Directors regulates the relations of the Board of Directors with the external auditor, establishing the following: (1) The Board of Directors shall establish a relationship that is objective, professional and ongoing with the Company's external auditors, respecting their independence as far as possible.
+(2) The relationship referred to in the above point will normally be channelled through the Audit and Compliance Committee.
+(3) The Board of Directors shall publicly inform of the total fees paid by the Company to the audit firm, both for auditing services and services other than auditing.
+For the purposes of selecting an external auditor, the Committee conducts a comprehensive comparative analysis of the fees charged by the various auditing firms.

-The Economic-Finance Division coordinates relations with financial analysts, investment banks and rating agencies as required, handling their requests for information and those of the institutional or private investors, based on the principles of transparency, non-discrimination, veracity and reliability of the information provided.
-To put these principles into practice, and always within the strictest compliance with the regulations relating to Securities Markets, DIA has available various channels of communication:
+DIA Finance Division coordinates relationships with financial analysts, investment banks and rating agencies as required, handling their requests for information and those of the institutional or private investors, based on the principles of transparency, non-discrimination, veracity and reliability of the information provided.

-(a) Publication of information relative to the quarterly results and other one-off events, such as those relating to the presentation of the results or to corporate operations.
+To put these principles into practice, and always within the strictest compliance with the regulations relating to Securities Markets, DIA has available various channels of communication such as (a) publication of information relative to the quarterly results and other one-off events, such as those relating to the presentation of the results or to corporate operations, (b) presentations to investors, (c) submission of statements and press releases.

-(b) Presentations to investors.

-(c) Submission of statements and press releases.